percarlsen/bubblegum/readme.md

 ## TODOs
 - Swap out the scatter plot with a bubble plot.
+- Non-linear x-axis to better display the data.
 - Understand data.
 Why rows and columns, duplicate?
   - Y-axis is EBIT margin: share of gross income that will be retained by the company as profit. (sales - cogs - operating expenses) / sales
   - X-axis is share of wallet: share of budget spent on this supplier within its category